Crystal Springs Surgical Associates - San Mateo San Francisco Weight Loss Surgery

 Life After Surgery

-It is very important that you adhere to a recommended dietary guideline.
+It is very important that you adhere to the recommended dietary guidelines that will be explained in detail in a comprehensive nutrition manual reviewed with you by the Dieticians.
 The modifications that have been made to your gastrointestinal tract will require permanent changes in your eating habits that must be adhered to for a successful weight loss.
 The following are some general dietary weight loss surgery guidelines:

 • Don't drink fluids while eating.
 Fluids tend to make you feel full before you have consumed enough food.